 This vehicle is the heartbeat of your Burning Man 2015 adventure.
 It’s your home, your transport, your shelter, your kitchen, your toilet, your shower… your everything.
 So it helps if you prepare well.
-Motorhome Republic has compiled the essential Q&A for all Burning Man travellers in an RV, motorhome or campervan.
+Motorhome Republic has compiled the essential Q&A for all Burning Man travellers in an RV Rental, motorhome or campervan.

 Ten key questions you must ask yourself: